 14. Hard Boiled Eggs

-Leftover bacon is an oxymoron for most keto dieters, but if you make a mountain of bacon so big that you can’t eat it, then definitely save the leftovers for a snack.
+Leftover bacon is an oxymoron for most keto dieters which is why it makes it a fun keto snack, but if you make a mountain of bacon so big that you can’t eat it, then definitely save the leftovers for a snack.
 Bacon has about 80 calories and 0 net carbs for every 2 pan fried slices.

 16. Celery and Cream Cheese

 Eating celery by itself is a fool’s errand, but add some cream cheese and you have a winner.
 It’s delicious and fits the macros of a keto diet.
-Two full size celery sticks covered in cream cheese will be about 200 calories and 4 net carbs.
+Two full size celery sticks (1g net carbs) covered in cream cheese will be about 200 calories and 4 net carbs.

 Pair the crisp and semi-sweet bell peppers with a spicy ranch dressing for a nice flavor combination.
 Eating one medium sliced bell pepper with several scoops of ranch yields about 6 net carbs and 250 calories.